A Generalized Block Circulant Preconditioner for Crank-Nicolson All-at-Once Systems with Applications to Option Pricing PDEs: The C-N scheme and its AaO system

 This completes the proof. \end{proof}

-With the help of the same conditions of \Cref{the2.1} and the spatial discretization, it is easy to combine \Cref{the2.1} with \Cref{lem2.1} to present and prove the convergence of the CN scheme \cref{eq2.1}.
-In this section, we do not yet specify which spatial discretization is chosen to obtain the spatial matrix, thus here we omit the specific convergence result of the CN scheme \cref{eq2.1} for clarity.
+With the help of the same conditions of Theorem \ref{the2.1} and spatial discretization, it is easy to combine Theorem \ref{the2.1} with Lemma \ref{lem2.1} to present and prove the convergence of the C-N scheme (\ref{eq2.1}).
+However, in this section, we do not specify which spatial discretization is chosen to obtain the spatial matrix, thus here we omit the specific convergence result of the C-N scheme (\ref{eq2.1}) for clarity.